-- Select Copy File(s)... to opens the "Copy File(s) to" dialog box where you can select the destination folder for file(s) selected in the bottom portion of the dialog box. - 4 To properly unmount a USB storage device before removal, select Eject.
+- Select Delete File to deletes the file(s) selected in the bottom portion of the dialog box. - Select Copy File(s)... to opens the "Copy File(s) to" dialog box where you can select the destination folder for file(s) selected in the bottom portion of the dialog box. - 4 To properly unmount a USB storage device before removal, select Eject.